Translation: Raise the price of rice (palay)!

 Ph.D.
 Dissertation (in progress)

-This project builds on Samir Amin's theorization of the 'new agrarian question'': what happens to billions in peripheral social formations as the productivity gap between Global North and South agriculture widens.
-It engages recent work on logistics and infrastructure (Chua, Khalili) to understand how peripheral states spatially manage agrarian crises.
-Analysis is grounded in Filipino epistemologies: kapwa (shared identity), pakikiisa (solidarity), kwentuhan (storytelling as method), and gawaing masa (mass work).
+This project builds on Samir Amin’s theorization of the “new agrarian question”: what happens to billions in peripheral social formations as the productivity gap between Global North and South agriculture widens.
+It draws on Walter Rodney’s insistence that underdevelopment is not absence but a historical relationship structured through unequal exchange and imperial constraint.
+It also engages recent scholarship on logistics and infrastructure to understand how peripheral states spatially manage agrarian crises through corridors, zones, and circulation regimes.
+Analysis is grounded in Filipino epistemologies including kapwa, pakikiisa, kwentuhan, and gawaing masa, which shape how knowledge is produced and returned.

 Research Questions